 The building design includes features that virtually eliminate product damage.
-To protect product inside the building, the design utilized sheeting on the outside walls of cantilever runs, while engineered 10-ft. eaves shelter product outside that is exposed to weather.
+To protect product inside the building, the design utilized sheeting on the outside walls of cantilever runs, while engineered 10 foot eaves shelter product outside that is exposed to weather.
 Because forklifts are prone to damage gutters that capture rainwater runoff at the side of the building, the design places the gutter in the roof.
-The gutter's size is increased by widening the space between the roof purlins and the gutter, so the downspouts can run down the side of the end walls, out of harm's way from forklifts.

-Additional design features enhanced material handling and logistics, with a layout that has facilitated order picking, increased volume, and allowed customers to see total product assortment.
-Taking into account the cantilever arm loads based on bundle weights, maximum fork lift reach, and gable end requirements, the design utilizes two 90' runs of double-sided cantilever, with a base, three arms on each side, and one 70' center run of a base and three arms per side.
+They increased the gutter's size by widening the space between the roof purlins and the gutter, so the downspouts can run down the side of the end walls, out of harm's way from forklifts.
+Additional design features enhanced material handling and logistics, with a layout that has facilitated order picking and increased volume, and allowed customers to see total product assortment.
+Taking into account the cantilever arm loads based on bundle weights, maximum forklift reach, and gable end requirements, the design utilizes two 90-foot runs of double-sided cantilever, with a base, three arms on each side, and one 70-foot center run of a base and three arms per side.
 The bottom two levels are for picking orders, and the top two levels are for overstock on the outside runs.
 The inside run allows picking on three levels and overstock on two levels.

-The design also includes a climate-controlled office.
-However, this required special column engineering since two separate columns were needed to straddle the office.
+The design also includes a climate controlled office; however, this required special column engineering since two separate columns were needed to straddle the office.
 Construction utilized durable cement board siding to meet local codes.
-The interior was upgraded with pre-galvanized wall girts and purlins to resist corrosion as well as painted girders that match the cantilever components.
+The interior was upgraded with pre galvanized wall girts and purlins to resist corrosion as well as painted girders that match the cantilever components.

-Throughout the entire construction process, efforts were coordinated to allow Reeves Ace Hardware to continue to serve their customers.
+Throughout the entire construction process, the team coordinated efforts to allow Reeves Ace Hardware to continue to serve its customers.